i-used-your-nickname/FireSharpedToDo_WPF/README.md

 # FireSharpedToDo_WPF

-Simple Materialized ToDoList in WPF
+Simple Materialized ToDoList in WPF.

 Just insert your Firebase AuthSecret and BasePath

 Based on: